 What do consumers want most?
-Let’s start with replacing the classic hot-and-cold-water mixing valve encased in a circular or lever-handle trim kit: Calibrating the water temp with one of these things is like cracking a safe, as British comedian Eddie Izzard once put it.
-A thermostatic mixer, in contrast, allows you to set and hold temperature and volume, making it one of most popular bath upgrades, says Houzz, the home-improvement site.
+Many start with replacing the classic hot-and-cold-water mixing valve encased in a circular or lever-handle trim kit.
+A trendy thermostatic mixer, in contrast, allows you to set and hold temperature and volume, making it one of most popular bath upgrades, says Houzz, the home-improvement site.

 Then there’s the whole concept of a separate shower stall.
 Traditional bath-and-tub combo, out; a cubicle with doors or enclosures that separate the shower from the rest of the bathroom, in.

 - Rainheads.
-These plate-size sprayers, typically mounted overhead, have been around a while, but over half of homeowners doing bathroom upgrades want them, says the 2021 U.S. Houzz Bathroom Trends Study.
-They retain a certain allure, thanks partly to their name and look and all-encompassing sprays.
+These plate-size sprayers, typically mounted overhead, have been around for a while, but over half of homeowners doing bathroom upgrades want them, according to the 2022 U.S. Houzz Bathroom Trends Study.
+They retain a certain allure, thanks partly to their name and all-encompassing sprays.

 - Barrier-free enclosures.
 Walk right in and — if that’s a flip-down or freestanding bench — sit right down.
 Aside from accessibility, curbless enclosures offer a seamless, space-enhancing look.

 - More elbow room.
 Bigger feels more luxurious.
 Half of all renovating homeowners (51 percent) increase their shower size, the Houzz survey says.

 Keep in mind that many other variables can impact the cost of your shower remodel.
 Depending on your city’s permit requirements, you may need to file paperwork and pay for certain elements of the project (like parking a dumpster for demolition or moving a wall, for example).
 Permit costs hinge on your location and the magnitude of your project, but $200-300 is a common range.